Christian hip-hop: Crossover

-Holy hip hop has enjoyed some crossover acceptance as well.
+Holy hip-hop has enjoyed some crossover acceptance as well.
 One of the early accepted artists were Disciples of Christ (D.O.C.).

 One of the most notable mainstream reactions to Gospel rap was to KJ-52 (pronounced "five-two") and his single "Dear Slim", which was written to Eminem in an attempt to reach him with the message of Christ.
 The song became famous and controversial among Eminem fans when it was featured on the hit show Total Request Live.
 KJ-52 began to receive hate mail (including death threats) from Eminem's fans, though KJ-52 claimed that the song was not a "diss".
 This also led to the single being disparaged by VH1 as No. 26 on their "Top 40 Worst Moments in Hip Hop", an issue the artist addressed in "Washed Up".
 In contrast, the GRITS song "Ooh Ahh" received positive exposure on various TV Shows and movies, such as The Fast and the Furious: Tokyo Drift and Big Momma's House 2.
 It was also featured as the theme song for the second season of MTV's hit show The Buried Life.

 Christian symbols and themes have also been invoked by rap artists who do not consider themselves "Christian rappers", and do not claim to represent any particular set of religious beliefs.
-Examples include MC Hammer's No. 2 single "Pray"; Richie Rich and his first single "Don't Do It"; and many of Tupac's lyrics with his first posthumous record The Don Killuminati: The 7 Day Theory, including the image of Tupac nailed to a cross pinned him as a hip hop martyr.
-Recent hip hop artists include Jay-Z with Kingdom Come, DMX with "Walk With Me Now and You'll Fly With Me Later", Nas with God's Son and Kanye West with "Jesus Walks" as well as Jesus Is King.
-However, although these artists may profess to be Christians, they are not generally considered to be part of the Christian hip hop movement.
-Some Christians believe that hip hop culture in any form conflicts with biblical teachings, while others consider hip hop to be a way of reaching the youth and mainstream culture.
+Examples include MC Hammer's No. 2 single "Pray"; Richie Rich and his first single "Don't Do It"; and many of Tupac's lyrics with his first posthumous record The Don Killuminati: The 7 Day Theory, including the blasphemous image of Tupac nailed to a cross pinned him as a hip-hop martyr.
+Recent hip-hop artists include Jay-Z with Kingdom Come, DMX with "Walk With Me Now and You'll Fly With Me Later", Nas with God's Son and Kanye West with "Jesus Walks" as well as Jesus Is King.
+However, although these artists may profess to be Christians, they are not generally considered to be part of the Christian hip-hop movement.
+Some Christians believe that hip-hop culture in any form conflicts with biblical teachings, while others consider hip-hop to be a way of reaching the youth and mainstream culture.